 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to restore these elements to manufacturer specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to return these elements to manufacturer specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational problems.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Typically, furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational problems.

 - Written assessment.
-Quality HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
-This insightful information can help you establish the current condition of your furnace and what can be done to lower your energy bills.
+Professional HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
+This insightful information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

-Switch the thermostat to “on” from “auto” to force the fan to operate.
-If the fan does come on, power is working properly, but if it doesn’t, your furnace may not be getting power.
+Change the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan does come on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Working Properly?

-All furnaces have a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait two minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage